 Try this to awaken your senses: order capers instead of olives in your next martini.
 Just a couple, since the flavor is intense.
 Drain the dregs then let the capers roll in, those verdant, saturated, imperfectly shaped rounds.
 Savor the particularly piquant marriage of grains, salt and mustard, the latter oil released during each bud’s growth.
 Enjoy the slightly chewy texture and peppery aroma.
 Caution, though: may never return to olives again.

-At Hiller’s we carry nearly a dozen brands, plus several varieties, from the six sizes to chopped and wild to balsamic in salt.
+I’m especially partial to the balsamic capers in salt.
 I love the look of the clinging, glistening grains of salt, which serve to absorb water on the outside and maintain moisture and freshness, but with no permeation (Still, you rinse the capers before eating).
 It has an organic simplicity about it, the ancient zeitgeist of far-flung lands.
 And that makes sense, since capers usually hail from Middle Eastern or other Mediterranean regions.
 Some grow in places like Spain, Morocco or Turkey.
 If it isn’t picked, by the way, the caper bud flowers and produces caperberry, fruit used for scrumptious Greek mezze, what we call hors d’oeuvres.

 The caper is actually a perennial spring bush that bears roundish, fleshy leaves, fragrant flowers, and long, violet-colored stamen, and grows wild on walls or in rocky coastal areas.
 Of course, the plant is best known for its edible buds, which are picked then pickled in salt or a salt and vinegar solution.
 Because a few go a long way, the nuggets are bottled in jars so quaint they tend to get lost.
 They are always worth the hunt, though.